Title IX Policy and Procedures

 Facilitated Anonymous Reporting

-A student can go to the Health or Counseling Center to submit an anonymous report.
+A student can go to the Counseling Center to submit an anonymous report.
 The amount of detail provided in an anonymous report will determine the College’s ability to investigate or respond.

 Off-campus resources